survivejs/react-book/manuscript/07_implementing_dnd.md

 The logic of drag and drop is quite simple.
 Let's say we have a list A, B, C. In case we move A below C we should end up with B, C, A. In case we have another list, say D, E, F, and move A to the beginning of it, we should end up with B, C and A, D, E, F.

-In our case we'll get some extra complexity due to lane to lane dragging.
+In our case, we'll get some extra complexity due to lane to lane dragging.
 Note that when we move a `Note` we know its original position and the intended target position. `Lane` knows what `Notes` belong to it by id.
 We are going to need some way to tell `LaneStore` that it should perform the logic over given notes.
 A good starting point is to define `LaneActions.move`.

 **app/actions/LaneActions.jsx**